 High School Graduates are faced with an uphill battle in this generation.
-College admissions has become more and more competitive, and getting into the school of a student's choice is not nearly as attainable as it once was, when simply submitting a good essay and having a healthy list of extracurriculars was good enough to get you into even the countries finest institutions of higher learning.
+College admissions have become more and more competitive, and getting into the school of a student's choice is not nearly as attainable as it once was when simply submitting a good essay and having a healthy list of extracurriculars was good enough to get you into even the countries finest institutions of higher learning.

-The key to a successful plan for college and career now starts very early in the upper school years, and must be accompanied by reference sources who are willing to pick up the phone and talk to admissions representatives of competitive schools.
-With college counselling budgets being cut throughout Virginia and the country as a whole, parents often must pick up the slack and try to fill the void left by a dwindling college counselling corps.
+The key to a successful plan for college and career now starts very early in the upper school years and must be accompanied by reference sources who are willing to pick up the phone and talk to admissions representatives of competitive schools.
+With college counseling budgets being cut throughout Virginia and the country as a whole, parents often must pick up the slack and try to fill the void left by a dwindling college counseling corps.

 The WCA Class of 2016 (25 students) amassed a scholarship total of $2.6 million?